 This is my list of recommended fiction, sorted by author’s last name.

 Before we dive into this, I want to be clear about a few things.
 Yes, there are some truly incredible non-fiction books out there too — but this is a list of my recommended fiction.
-Also, there are a great many more fiction books that I really enjoy, but this is a list of the books that go beyond mere enjoyment: these are the books that delighted me, that I am drawn to read multiple times, or books that I found to be profound in one way or another.
+There are a few here that I would no longer put on the list if I were creating it today, but they were so well-loved by me back in another time that I decided to leave them on the list.
+Finally, there are a great many more fiction books that I really enjoy, but this is a list of the books that go beyond mere enjoyment: these are the books that delighted me, that I am drawn to read multiple times, or books that I found to be profound in one way or another.
 I loved Dune, Hitchhiker’s Guide to the Galaxy, and hundreds of other books too — but this is my list of the books that I recommend.

 Watership Down, by Richard Adams

 This book appealed to me as a youngster.
 I loved the thought of Rabbit society and intelligence, and was drawn to the way this book’s main characters are rabbits yet it was written as a very serious and epic novel.
 Adams has written a lot of other books where he gives voice to animals — even to General Lee’s horse.
 But nothing matches the greatness of Watership.